haoyuanz13/Machine-Learning-in-Robotics/HMM-Gesture Recognition/README.md

 # Gesture Recoginition using Hidden Markov Model (HMM)

 The package creates an algorithm based on the HMM to recognize different robot arm motion gestures.
 Finally, it can achieve the ability to classify unknown arm motions in real-time.

+The HMM algorithm refers to this tutorial paper: [A tutorial on Hidden Markov Models and Selected Applications in Speech Recognition](http://www.ece.ucsb.edu/Faculty/Rabiner/ece259/Reprints/tutorial%20on%20hmm%20and%20applications.pdf).

 Data
 -----